VictorBjorke/Gitignore_Globalizer/README.md

 ---

 **Disclaimer:** This script is designed to enhance your Git workflow and is not intended to cause harm to any files or directories.
+Also, this README was written by chatGPT, because I couldn't be bothered to do it myself.